r10s/gosearch/README.md

 Go Search Engine
 ================

 A distributed search engine.
-Open source, free, non-tracking, slow - and not yet ready.
+Open source, free, non-tracking, hardly censorable, slow - and not yet ready.
 The program will need lots of additional development; currently it is not clear if will work at all.

 However, the first steps are done and the crawler seems to hang less often ;-)